ALIENHHY/ResNet-Application-in-Image-Classification/README.md

 * Installation Guide

-  * Libraries: Includes but is not limited to the following: pytorch, PIL and pytesseract
+  * Libraries: Includes but is not limited to the following: pytorch, PIL and pytesseract.

 * Usage Instructions